 Once you are ready, simply submit your story by email.
 If you don't hear anything within a few days please remind me.
 I don't accept everything I am sent, but I do read everything, and I always reply, so if I haven't then either I'm away or the email has gone astray.

 We publish stories very much like a paper magazine does.
 We try very hard to run a finite number of serials at any one time, and strive to post all the chapters in one serial before starting on another one, regardless of which author it's by.
 We intersperse short stories and poetry in the gaps in serials.
 This is because we have, usually, more serials than we have short stories and poems.

 Sometimes there are anomalies.
 Authors of serials often send us chapters of their serial before the entire work is finished, and that's fine.
-We start to publish them hoping, but not expecting, that the remainder of the chapters will arrive before the publishing sequence finishes.
+We work with the author to decide when to start.
+We start to publish them hoping, but not always expecting, that the remainder of the chapters will arrive before the publishing sequence finishes.
 And here's where the problem, if it is a problem, starts.
 When we run out of chapters we start another author's serial, and we try to run it to completion.
 This means that the author whose chapters have a production gap can feel neglected until we can restart their serial again.
 This is especially the case with very long continuing sagas.
 When we see it is about to be a real challenge we treat the unpublished chapters as a special case, but that can't always be immediate.

 The index of authors